gutolizar/Meta-Frontend-Developer-Professional-Certificate/README.md

 A closer look into strings with CONCATENATE and then OBJECT METHODS, typeOf operator and finally Error Handling.
 In Error Handling i got to see TRY and CATCH statement, THROW, and how to use it to solve problems with syntax, logical and all the other common errors.

+#3 - Version Control - Passed through the concepts of version control, some open source and proprietary softwares or technologies to use for it.
+But here it was mainly Git/GitHub.
+CVCS and DVCS.
+Then some bash commands to traverse through the content, files, directories and so on.
+Using VIM.
+Git Workflow - modified -> staged -> commited
+Create mode, branches, clone, pull, push, remote, add, refs, diff, comparing branches, git log, blame.
+So this #3 has no files in this repository.

 #the upcoming courses which is inside the full certificate i'll update in due time.